-Newborn and Adoptive Children - Coverage:
+Newborn and Adoptive Children - Enrollment and Coverage:

-- A newborn infant of a member is eligible for coverage under the plan from the moment of birth as required by MA law.
-The subscriber must properly enroll the newborn in the plan within 30 days of the birth.
-If the subscriber enrolls the newborn within these 30 days, the newborn is covered from the time of birth for all covered services.
-However, if the subscriber does not enroll the newborn within 30 days of the birth: the plan will only cover the costs of routine nursery charges and well newborn care (see Chapter 3 Inpatient Services/Maternity Care); and the subscriber must wait until the next open enrollment period to enroll the child. - The subscriber must enroll an adoptive child within 30 days after: the date of filing a petition to adopt the child; or the date the child is placed with the subscriber for the purpose of adoption.
-Otherwise, the subscriber must wait until the next open enrollment period to enroll an adoptive child. - Choose a PCP for your newborn or adoptive child within 48 hours: after the newborn's birth, or after the date of adoption or placement for adoption.
-This PCP can manage your child's care from the time of birth or adoption. - Contact Member Services or your group for further information about enrolling a newborn or adoptive child.
+- A newborn infant of a member is eligible for coverage under the plan from the moment of birth as required by Massachusetts law. - The subscriber must properly enroll the newborn in the plan within 30 days of the newborn's birth for the newborn to be covered from birth.
+Otherwise, the subscriber must wait until the next open enrollment period to enroll the child. - If the subscriber does not enroll a newborn within 30 days of the newborn's birth, the plan will only cover the costs of routine nursery charges and well newborn care.
+(See Chapter 3 Inpatient Services/Maternity Care.)
+Any other charges for services to the newborn will not be covered. - The subscriber must enroll an adoptive child within 30 days after: the date of filing a petition to adopt the child; or the date the child is placed with the subscriber for the purpose of adoption.
+Otherwise, the subscriber must wait until the next open enrollment period to enroll an adoptive child.

+- Choose a PCP for your newborn or adoptive child within 48 hours: after the newborn's birth, or after the date of adoption or placement for adoption.
+This PCP can manage your child's care from the time of birth or adoption. - Contact the Health Connector for further information about enrollment of a newborn or an adoptive child.